sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

 * **List your name:**

-* **What are your career goals?** (What are the next steps for your IDM post-graduation?
+* **What are your career goals?** (What are the next steps for you post-graduation?
 What industry/industries are you targeting?
 Are you targeting any particular companies or organizations?)

 * **List your [accountability partner](https://deangela.gitbooks.io/ms-thesis-in-digital-media-spring-2016/content/accountability_partners.html)** (after confirming this with them.):